 What is a gastric sleeve revision?

-DS includes extracting the excess portion of the stomach if it has spread out, extracting the gallbladder, and rearranging the small intestine, after the previous gastric operation.
+a duodenal procedure includes extracting the excess portion of the stomach if it has spread out, extracting the gallbladder, and rearranging the small intestine, after the previous gastric operation.

 Gastric sleeve revision outcome and benefits